ScanMountGoat/wgsl_to_wgpu/README.md

 # wgsl_to_wgpu
-Generate typesafe bindings to WGSL shaders using macros
+Generate typesafe Rust bindings from wgsl shaders to wgpu using macros.